sinakeynejad/sinakeynejad/README.md

 * Experience with C, pointers, dynamic memory, data structures, and file I/O
 * Working with relational databases using SQL and T-SQL
 * Familiar with containerization and development environments using Docker
+* Experience with Arduino and basic embedded systems development
 * Interested in software architecture and building complete systems rather than isolated scripts

 ---